sourcecred/docs/docs/beta/plugins/discord.md

 ## Cred flow

 Cred is minted on Discord reactions.
 It then flows to connected nodes.

-TO DO: add example with diagram....The below diagram illustrates a typical pattern of Cred flow in Discord....

 The full set of node and edge types used by the Discord plugin are defined below.